NUbots/NUbots/module/input/SensorFilter/README.md

 ## Usage

-When installed, it will read incoming `message::platform::darwin::DarwinSensors` objects and pass them through the kalman filter.
+When installed, it will read incoming `message::platform::RawSensors` objects and pass them through the kalman filter.
 The resulting filtered data will then be outputted as `message::input::Sensors` to be used by the rest of the system.

 ## Consumes

-- `message::platform::darwin::DarwinSensors` in order to filter them.
+- `message::platform::RawSensors` in order to filter them.

 ## Emits